Radio aids – optimising listening opportunities - view as single page

 Glossary

-ALD: ‘Assistive Listening Device’ is used to describe personal devices which help overcome hearing loss.
+Assistive Listening Device: ‘Assistive Listening Device’ (ALD), also known as assistive listening systems (ALS) and in the USA, hearing assistive technology (HAT), is used to describe personal devices which help overcome deafness.
 These can be stand alone or used in conjunction with hearing devices such as hearing aids.

-Assistive Listening Technology: You may also see Assistive Listening Device (ALD).
+Assistive Listening Technology: Also referenced as Assistive Listening Device (ALD) also known as assistive listening systems (ALS) and in the USA, hearing assistive technology (HAT).
 These are used to improve ability to hear in a variety of situations where it is difficult to distinguish speech in noise.
 The three main technologies use induction loops, infrared and radio frequency (RF).
-The latest ALDS are wireless and use the same 2.4GHz technology platform as is used with Bluetooth and Wi-Fi devices.
+The latest ALDs are wireless and use the same 2.4GHz technology platform as is used with Bluetooth and Wi-Fi devices.

 Attenuator: This reduces the strength of an audio signal.
 Used with a stetoclip when listening and checking powerful hearing aids so the listener’s hearing is not damaged.